Hector-Xavier/SAFETRANS/README.md

 **Radial_extinction_coefficients_1054_nm.txt** - Tab-delimited text file containing the calculated extinction coefficients for all channels and all files designated as part of the analysis.
 If repeaded queries are made concerning the same initial data, it is read to reduce answer calculation delay.

 **Radial outward visibility distance** - Teb-delimited text file containing the calculated radial visibility ranges for all channels and all files designated as part of the analysis.
-It is specific to the atmospheric _model_ used.
+It is specific to the _wavelength_ and atmospheric _model_ specified.

 **Cartesian extinction profile** - Tab-delimited text file containing the extension of the radial extinction coefficient profile to cartesial coordinates.
-Due to its potentially great size, it is gz-compressed upon creation. **Only available for elevation scans.** It is specific to the atmospheric _model_ used.
+Due to its potentially great size, it is gz-compressed upon creation. **Only available for elevation scans.** It is specific to the _wavelength_ and atmospheric _model_ specified.

 **Incoming/Outcoming object visibility** - Tab-delimited text file containing visibility ranges of an incoming or outcoming object (respectively) at a set height and distance from the LIDAR location.
-Incoming/outcoming status, height and distance are supplied by the user and the file is overwritten after each query. **Only available for elevation scans.** It is specific to the atmospheric _model_ used.
+Incoming/outcoming status, height and distance are supplied by the user and the file is overwritten after each query. **Only available for elevation scans.** It is specific to the _wavelength_ and atmospheric _model_ specified.